 The Creative Sound BlasterAXX Axx 200 Intelligent Wireless Sound System is a know-it-all, do-it-all overachiever of the first order.
 If you want to compare the SoundBlaster with another portable speaker take a look at our Scandyna Micropod SE active speaker review.
 This unit, that stands barely a foot high, is a full NFC-capable Bluetooth speaker with conference calling, karaoke, and microSD card support.
 It supports PC, Mac, iOS and Android devices.
 The companion mobile app (iOS and Android) further extends the functionality with a host of features to enhance movies, music and games.
 While the SoundBlaster may not replace your best in wall speakers, it’s wireless features make it perfect for listening to music on the go.
+If you want a sound system that’s more high quality, you should also read our guide to the Cambridge Audio CXN V2.
 But can anything be completely perfect?

 The Axx 200 comes darn close.
 This stylish 8-sided speakers is less than a foot tall and weighs less than 1kg.
 It ships with the main speaker unit, USB charging cable, manual and USB/AC adapter.
 The top of the speaker is slanted down toward the user and reveals–when powered on–an illuminated touch screen control panel.
 Bluetooth pairing is indicated by the blue LED found on top front just below the touch panel.
 The sides are covered in a single sheet of meshed metal.
 Within are two speaker drivers angled to face in different directions to help with position and surround.